-Recently, Sohn et al. [2006] also estimated the dry bias in IR clear-sky UTH estimates 51 using upper tropospheric water vapour (UTW, in $kg m^{-2}$ ) retrieved from the Special 52 Sensor Microwave/Temperature-2 (SSM/T-2), seasonal mean atmospheric temperature 53 and water vapour profiles from the NCEP [Kalnay et al., 1996] reanalysis, and cloud 54 information from the International Satellite Cloud Climatology Project (ISCCP) data 55 set.
-Through this indirect method, they estimated the dry bias to be 20-30 %RH in 56 highly convective areas, a significantly higher value than the estimate of Lanzante and 57 Gahrs [2000].
-However, errors in UTW, ISCCP cloud products, and NCEP profiles are 58 likely to have affected these results.
-59
+Sensor Microwave/Temperature-2 (SSM/T-2), seasonal mean atmospheric temperature and water vapor profiles from the NCEP [Kalnay et al., 1996] reanalysis, and cloud information from the International Satellite Cloud Climatology Project (ISCCP) data set.
+Through this indirect method, they estimated the dry bias to be 20-30 %RH in highly convective areas, a significantly higher value than the estimate of Lanzante and Gahrs [2000].
+However, errors in UTW, ISCCP cloud products, and NCEP profiles are likely to have affected these results.

-The aim of the present study is to isolate only the impact of clear-sky-only sampling and to avoid errors from other factors and data sets.
+[5] The aim of the present study is to isolate only the impact of clear-sky-only sampling and to avoid errors from other factors and data sets.
 Another motivation of this study is to explore the impacts of clear-sky-only sampling on the variability and trend of a UTH data set.
 Lanzante and Gahrs [2000] speculated IR satellite data may underestimate UTH trend in the tropics by a factor of 0.15.
 Allan et al. [2003] used climate model simulations to suggest that clear-sky sampling did not affect interannual variability significantly.
 However, so far in the literature, discussions on the impacts of clear-sky-only sampling are generally limited to the distribution of humidity.

-To illustrate the potential influence of clear-sky sampling on trends and variability, we 68 show time series of 400 hPa relative humidity (RH) anomalies, area-weighted over the 69 tropical (30S-30N) all and clear areas, in the upper panel of Figure 1, using 20 years 70 (1989-2008) of daily humidity and cloud cover data from the ERA-Interim reanalysis 71 Simmons et al., 2007].
-Clear areas are identified here by grid boxes with less than 30%72 cloud cover.
-It is evident that the interannual variability and trend of the clear areas are 73 significantly different from those for the whole tropics.
-This suggests that caution should 74 be taken when analysing the IR UTH data, which samples only clear areas, to find out 75 variability and trends in UTH and provides a further motivation for assessing the effect 76 of clear-sky-only sampling on satellite IR UTH datasets.
-77
+[6] To illustrate the potential influence of clear-sky sampling on trends and variability, we show time series of 400 hPa relative humidity (RH) anomalies, area-weighted over the tropical (30S-30N) all and clear areas, in Figure 1, top, using 20 years (1989-2008) of daily humidity and cloud cover data from the ERA-Interim reanalysis [Simmons et al., 2007].
+Clear areas are identified here by grid boxes with less than 30 % cloud cover.
+It is evident that the interannual variability and trend of the clear areas are significantly different from those for the whole tropics.
+This suggests that caution should be taken when analyzing the IR UTH data, which samples only clear areas, to find out variability and trends in UTH and provides a further motivation for assessing the effect of clear-sky-only sampling on satellite IR UTH data sets.

-Since late 1998, microwave (MW) instruments such as the Advanced Microwave Sounding Unit-B (AMSU-B) and the Microwave Humidity Sounder (MHS) have been flown together with HIRS.
-The instruments have similar spatial sampling characteristics (crosstrack scanning, with very similar viewing geometries) and the weighting function of one of the microwave channels $(183.31\pm1.00 \text{ GHz})$ is similar to that of HIRS Channel 12, thus allowing for coincident UTH measurements.
-Microwave data are only contaminated by precipitating cold clouds: less than 5% of the data are discarded as cloud contaminated, thus they provide an almost all-sky UTH dataset [e.g., Brogniez and Pierrehumbert, 2007].
-The present study therefore provides a unique opportunity to estimate the impacts of clear-sky-only sampling in the IR UTH using MW UTH.
+[7] Since late 1998, microwave (MW) instruments such as the Advanced Microwave Sounding Unit-B (AMSU-B) and the Microwave Humidity Sounder (MHS) have been flown together with HIRS.
+The instruments have similar spatial sampling characteristics (cross-track scanning, with very similar viewing geometries) and the weighting function of one of the microwave channels (183.31 $\pm$ 1.00 GHz) is similar to that of HIRS Channel 12, thus allowing for coincident UTH measurements.
+Microwave data are only contaminated by precipitating cold clouds: less than 5 % of the data are discarded as cloud contaminated, thus they provide an almost all-sky UTH data set [e.g., Brogniez and Pierrehumbert, 2007].
+The present study therefore provides a unique opportunity to estimate the impacts of clear-skyonly sampling in the IR UTH using MW UTH.

-This article is organised as follows: Section 2 contains description of data sets used and analysis method, Section 3 discusses the results and Section 4 provides the summary and discussion.
+[8] This article is organized as follows: Section 2 contains description of data sets used and analysis method, section 3 discusses the results and section 4 provides the summary and discussion.